OuhscBbmc/REDCapR/README.md

 ```

 ### Collaborative Development
 We encourage input and collaboration from the overall community.
 If you're familar with GitHub and R packages, feel free to submit a [pull request](https://github.com/OuhscBbmc/REDCapR/pulls).
 If you'd like to report a bug or make a suggestion, please create a GitHub [issue](https://github.com/OuhscBbmc/REDCapR/issues); issues are a usually a good place to ask public questions too.
-However, feel free to email Andrey or Will (<andkov@uvic.ca> or <wibeasley@hotmail.com>).
+However, feel free to email Will (<wibeasley@hotmail.com>).
+Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ### Thanks to Funders
 *OUHSC CCAN Independent Evaluation of the State of Oklahoma Competitive Maternal, Infant, and Early Childhood Home Visiting ([MIECHV](http://mchb.hrsa.gov/programs/homevisiting/)) Project.*: Evaluates MIECHV expansion and enhancement of Evidence-based Home Visitation programs in four Oklahoma counties.
 [HRSA/ACF D89MC23154](https://perf-data.hrsa.gov/mchb/DGISReports/Abstract/AbstractDetails.aspx?Source=TVIS&GrantNo=D89MC23154&FY=2012).